Iris latistyla: Description

 It has short, rhizomes, that have the tan or brown, fibrous remains of past years leaves.
 Below the rhizome are pale brown, thick, fleshy-like roots.

 It has narrow, linear, grey-green or pale green leaves, that grow up to 15–25 cm long and 2–3 mm wide.
 The leaves taper to a point.
 The leaves have 2–3 longitudinal veins.

 It has simple flowering stem, that grow up to 6–14 cm long and 2 mm wide.
 The stems can have 1 branch.

 The stems have 3 spathes (leaves of the flower bud), that are green, narrow, lanceolate, they end in a point (acuminate) and 2.5–4.5 cm long and 6–8 mm wide.

-The stem (and branch) hold between 1 and 2 flowers, which bloom between May to June.
+The stem (and branch) hold between 1 and 2 flowers, which bloom between May and June.

 The flowers are 5 cm in diameter, and come in shades of violet, or blue purple.

 It has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals), known as the 'standards'.
 The falls are obovate, and are 3.5–4 cm long and 1.5 cm wide.
 In the middle of the falls, is a serrated, crest surrounded by blue and white stripes or blotches.
 The petals are curved toward centre of flower.
 The claw (part of the petal closest to the stem) is similar to a gutter.
 The standards are narrowly, ovate or broadly lanceolate, and are 3.5 cm long and 1.5 cm wide.

 It has broad or flat and wide, style branches, which are 4 cm long and 1.5 cm wide.
 It has wide lobes on the end and have toothed edges.
 They arch up towards the centre of the flower.

-After the iris has flowered, it produces a seed capsule, between July to September.
+After the iris has flowered, it produces a seed capsule, between July and September.
 The seeds have not been described.